pietergreyling/aztec_web3_starter/README.md

 Edit your new `.env` file and add your Ethereum private key or mnemonic.
 - DO NOT DISCLOSE THIS TO ANYONE!
-- NEVER PUSH THE `.env` FILE TO ANY REPOSITORY!
+- NEVER PUSH THE `.env` FILE TO ANY PUBLIC REPOSITORY!
 - The local Git repository `.gitignore` file should have an exclusion entry for `.env`.

 Now run the `./src/latest/index.ts` SDK setup script.